goldmanm/goldmanm.github.io/_posts/insight/2016-05-30-value-capture.md

 In Market-Based Management, Charles Koch asserts that the free-market incentives for companies can also be applied to people working in a company.
 While I am not convinced of all the assertions that lead to this conclusion, treating people like this
 -->

+Note: the [photo of Sydney, AU](https://unsplash.com/photos/EOq4Dj33G_U) was taken by Seb Zurcher and is licensed under cc0